We may earn money or other compensation from the companies or products mentioned in this post.

 I am not sure if the princesses rotate story time, but this was a sight to behold and something parents will never forget.
 Imagine Belle, a real life princess, gathering your kids at her feet for story time.
 She shares a story that happened to her, so it’s not read from a book but told from her memory.
 Kids join in and fill in important details where they can like the names of friends Belle met in the castle.

-We met Belle both indoors and outside for story time, where there are heating lamps if it’s chilly and also a table set up with coffee and hot cocoa.
+We met Belle both indoors and outside for story time, where there are heat lamps if it’s chilly and also a table set up with coffee and hot cocoa.

 The outdoor area has plenty of seating in a beautiful woodsy setting.
 You will be escorted out to story time after your meal is complete.
 The time you spend here is up to you and your little royalty.
 Typically, you join in on story time and then have two more princess meet and greets.